littrick/littrailblazer/README.md

 - `pioneer`: The main program for provisioning the distro.
 It handles all software installations, aliases, and configurations.

-- `script_builder`: Generates a one-click installation script.
-This tool bundles pioneer and all configuration files into a single shell script.
+- `installer_builder`: Generates a one-click installation script.
+This tool bundles `pioneer` and all configuration files into a single shell script.

+- `checker`: Used to check the syntax of TOML configuration files

+- `checker_builder`: A shell script used to generate the `checker`

 ## Try It Out